cristiangarciav/pokemonapi/README.md

 ## Local Installation

-You can clone the respository to your machine in order to run the API locally:
+You can clone the repository to your machine in order to run the API locally:
   ```bash
   $ git clone https://github.com/cristiangarciav/pokemonapi.git
   ```